-"And who should know it better?" asked the sturdy farmer, wiping his lips, as we resumed our journey.
-"Why it seems but yesterday that I played hide-and-seek wi'my brothers in the old Boteler Castle, that stood where the new house o' Badminton, or Acton Turville, as some calls it, now stands.
-The duke hath built it but a few years, and, indeed, his dukedom itself is scarce older.
-There are some who think that he would have done better to stick by the old name that his forebears bore."

-"What manner of man is the duke?"
+'And who should know it better?' asked the sturdy farmer, wiping his lips, as we resumed our journey.
+'Why, it seems but yesterday that I played hide-and-seek wi' my brothers in the old Boteler Castle, that stood where the new house o' Badminton, or Acton Turville as some calls it, now stands.
+The Duke hath built it but a few years, and, indeed, his Dukedom itself is scarce older.
+There are some who think that he would have done better to stick by the old name that his forebears bore.'
+'What manner of man is the Duke?'
 I asked.

-"Hot and hasty, like all of his blood.
+'Hot and hasty, like all of his blood.
 Yet when he hath time to think, and hath cooled down, he is just in the main.
-Your horse hath been in the water this morning, vriend."

-"Yes," said I, shortly, "he hath had a bath."

-"I am going to his Grace on the business of a horse," quoth my companion.
-"His officers have passed my piebald four-year-old, and taken it without a 'with your leave,' or, 'by your leave,' for the use of the king.
-I would have them know that there is something higher than the duke, or even than the king.
+Your horse hath been in the water this morning, vriend.'
+Yes,' said I shortly, 'he hath had a bath.'
+'I am going to his Grace on the business of a horse,' quoth my companion.
+'His officers have pressed my piebald four-year-old, and taken it without a "With your leave" or "By your leave," for the use of the King.
+I would have them know that there is something higher than the Duke, or even than the King.
 There is the English law, which will preserve a man's goods and his chattels.
-I would do aught in reason for King James's service, but my piebald four-yearold is too much."

-"I fear that the needs of the public service will override your objection," said I.
+I would do aught in reason for King James's service, but my piebald four-year-old is too much.'
+'I fear that the needs of the public service will override your objection,' said I.

-"Why, it is enough to make a man a Whig," he cried.
-"Even the Roundheads always paid their vair penny for every pennyworth they had, though they wanted a vair pennyworth for each penny.
-I have heard my father say that trade was never so brisk as in forty-six, when they were down this way.
-Old Noll had a noose of hemp ready for horses-stealers, were they for king or for Parliament.
-But here comes his Grace's carriage, if I mistake not."

-As he spoke a great heavy yellow coach, drawn by six cream-colored Flemish mares, dashed down the road, and came swiftly towards us.
+'Why it is enough to make a man a Whig,' he cried.
+'Even the Roundheads always paid their vair penny for every pennyworth they had, though they wanted a vair pennyworth for each penny.
+I have heard my father say that trade was never so brisk as in 'forty-six, when they were down this way.
+Old Noll had a noose of hemp ready for horse-stealers, were they for King or for Parliament.
+But here comes his Grace's carriage if I mistake not.'
+As he spoke a great heavy yellow coach, drawn by six cream-coloured Flemish mares, dashed down the road, and came swiftly towards us.
 Two mounted lackeys galloped in front, and two others all in light blue and silver liveries rode on either side.